 BALTIMORE – With the quickly approaching Memorial Day weekend kicking off the unofficial start to another busy summer boating season, U.S Customs and Border Protection is reminding pleasure boat operators of federal reporting requirements.

-CBP’s Area Port of Baltimore is contacting local Harbor Masters, specifically in Annapolis, and has posted updated Port of Baltimore pleasure boat reporting directions on CBP’s website.
+CBP Port of Baltimore has contacted local Harbor Masters, specifically in Annapolis, and has posted updated Port of Baltimore pleasure boat reporting directions on CBP’s website.

 CBP officers will soon launch regular pier patrols to marinas in Maryland, Delaware and Virginia to deliver new signs and flyers, and conduct compliance examinations of foreign-flagged vessels that officers observe at those marinas.
 CBP officers will continue these outreach and enforcement operations throughout the boating season.